kavynabel/iliwycmbd_streamlit/README.md

 ## Deploy app Locally whil in Devlopment

+This is how to deploy a local streamlit app for use during app development.
+In this deployment it will only be accesible on the computer that it was deployed on.
+It is useful to verify how th app currently looks and to view any changes made.
+It is also benficial after an app is deployed to view any changes before pushing to github/production.

 - Naviget working directory to app file location through terminal
 - Example code:
 ```